benformosa/fm/doc/fm-user-guide.md

 ```

 ## Maintaining Fleet Manager
-The Fleet Manager service can be controlled from the initscript `/etc/init.d/fm`.
+The Fleet Manager service can be controlled with the initscript `/etc/init.d/fm`.

 ### Starting Fleet Manager
 To start the FM service: